dasch-swiss/daschland-scripts/README.md

 - `daschland_ontology` The ontology folder containing the Excel files used to create the JSON ontology file.
 - `daschland.json` The JSON file containing the data model for the project.
 - `data` The folder containing the project data.
-  - `Multimedia_Data` The folder containing the multimedia data (video, audio, ...) for the project, in subfolders according to the project classes.
+  - `multimedia` The folder containing the multimedia data (video, audio, ...) for the project, in subfolders according to the project classes.
-  - `Spreadsheet_Data` The folder containing the spreadsheet data for the project.
+  - `spreadsheets` The folder containing the spreadsheet data for the project.
 Each resource class has a separate spreadsheet file.
-  - `XML` The folder containing the XML data for the project.
+  - `xml` The folder containing the XML data for the project.
 - `nodegoat` The folder containing all data to create the mirror project on Nodegoat.
 - `pyproject.toml` The Python project file containing all dependencies for the project.
 - `src` The folder containing the Python scripts for the project.